mendix/docs/content/en/docs/refguide/modeling/import-and-export/_index.md

 In Mendix, you can import various elements others have created (apps, solutions, modules, etc.) and export elements for others to use.
 The Marketplace provides this functionality on a macro level.
 You can also use built-in import and export functions to share content between your own apps, import unofficial modules, and share entire apps.

-There are *.mpk* packages that can contain apps, modules, or widgets; *.mxmodule* packages with add-ons and *.mxsolution* packages solutions.
+There are *.mpk* packages that can contain apps, modules, or widgets, *.mxmodule* packages containing add-ons, and *.mxsolution* packages containing solutions.

 {{% alert color="warning" %}}
-When you have an app package, you cannot import individual modules or widgets separately from it.
+When you have an app package, you cannot import individual modules or widgets from within it.
 {{% /alert %}}

 You can import and export the following: